Miguel Dias

 What is Value Stream Mapping?

-Why would you use Value Stream Mapping in your Technology teams?
+Common motivations for Value Stream Mapping in Technology teams

-Here is an overview of each milestone in a Value Stream Mapping project:
+Here’s an overview of the main milestones in a Value Stream Mapping project:

 2. Current State Mapping